Mohamed Tijani: Club career

-Slavia Prague

 On 10 February 2020, Tijani joined Slavia Prague on loan from Vysočina Jihlava for the remainder of the season, with an option to make the move permanent.

 On 5 August 2020, Slavia announced the permanent signing of Tijani, and the plan to immediately loan him out to Slovan Liberec.

+On 17 July 2023, Tijani joined Yverdon-Sport on loan from Viktoria Plzeň for the next season, with an option to make the move permanent.

 International career

 Tijani was born in the Ivory Coast to a Beninese father and Ivorian mother.
 He was called up to the Benin national team for a set of friendlies in March 2022.